What’s more important than winning a lawsuit? Making sure you don’t get sued in the first place. This is where asset protection planning comes in.

 A qualified asset protection attorney can help you protect your assets against potential litigation, judgments, liens, and fraud in a manner that is effective, legal and ethical.
 Insurance alone does not always adequately protect against all of these threats, but is an important part of an overall asset protection plan.
 With protected assets, claimants may have to settle for the applicable insurance limits.

 There are many schemes that unscrupulous people can use to try to rob you of your hard-earned assets.
 Unfortunately, innocence alone cannot protect you.
 Even if you win the lawsuit, you still have the exposure to legal fees, asset freezes that could impact current business operations, and a reputation damage that could hinder future profitability.

-You can prepare and protect yourself, your family, and your business from this possibility.
+You can prepare and protect yourself, your family, and business from this possibility.
 With the proper planning, an asset protection attorney can help you deter potential creditors from suing you and minimize their ability to seize your assets and collect judgments.